 - A thorough understanding of how your product solves your customers' problems and how it does it better than the competition.

 - Understanding of who your product is meant to serve.
 Simply blanketing the surfaces of the web with product descriptions will not only cost you tons, but it will also prove to be largely ineffective.

 There are many ways in which you can narrow your product’s focus audience, and one of the best ways is to ask yourself two questions:

 What needs does my product cater to/what problems does it solve?

 This is arguably the most important question, mainly because it’s, in essence, asking whether or not your product is even viable on the market.
 There are a lot of entrepreneurs and small businesses that think they have just invented the next great household brand, but these delusions of grandeur are quickly expunged once the individuals become enveloped in a market environment that could care less for what they’re offering.

 When you’re marketing a product or service, its primary value is going to need to be immediately visible.
-If people can’t figure out what your product does then your sales are going to reflect that.
+If people can’t figure out what your product does (which in reality should only take a few seconds) then your sales are going to reflect that.

 Which groups of people are purchasing it most?

 Think about your audience through the structure of a pyramid.
 At the base are all the people from one group who make up the largest portion of the audience; for example, if you’re selling a product specifically for women, the base group would be women.
 Above them, all the people from the second-largest group.
 This pattern continues until you get to the tip of the pyramid: the portion of your audience that incorporates all (and perhaps more) of the elements that distinguished the groups below.